knice/inquiry.ucsc.edu/source/_articles/2021-22/birds-do-it.md

 ## Long-term benefit ##

-Unfortunately, female coots don't return to the same nesting grounds year after year, so Lyon and his collaborators have been unable to track individuals to assess how often they parasitise others' nests through their lifetimes, and thereby determine the behavior's potential long-term reproductive benefit.
+Unfortunately, female coots don't return to the same nesting grounds year after year, so Lyon and his collaborators have been unable to track individuals to assess how often they parasitize others' nests through their lifetimes, and thereby determine the behavior's potential long-term reproductive benefit.

 Female wood ducks are, however, loyal to their nesting spots.
 With Eadie, Lyon is studying nest-parasitising wood ducks tagged with trackers since 2014 that live in nest boxes in California.
 Among the questions they're seeking to answer is when and why these fowl switch between laying eggs only in their own nests and additionally in their neighbor's.
 <figure class="left" style="width:300px;">